pragmatic-nerdz/otp-heroku/README.md

 mvn spring-boot:run
 ```

-# Use th eonline API
+# Use the online API

 ## IMPORTANT NOTES